 Daily Juror Call-in Notification Service

-- For emergency weather closings, please listen to WBAL on your radio or visit Emergency Weather Closings page to make sure the Courts are open.
+- For emergency weather closings, please listen to major news outlets or visit the Court’s Emergency Weather Closings page.

 - Proper Dress is required.
 Uniform type attire (e.g., medical, law enforcement, military, etc.) should not be worn for jury service.
 Abbreviated clothing such as: shorts, muscle shirts, halter tops, bare midriff, leggings, etc., are not acceptable court attire.
 Exposed underwear, clothing with inappropriate language, athletic attire, and other types of clothing inappropriate for court are not to be worn.

 NEW: PUBLIC WI-FI IS NOW AVAILABLE IN THE MITCHELL COURTHOUSE JURY WAITING ROOMS!

 Before reporting for jury duty, remember to sign up for an Enoch Pratt Free Library card to access free, digital resources while at the courthouse!